Flawless Horizontal Scroll with Pro-Level CSS Techniques

 Step 1: Set Up Your Layout

-Start with a basic structure: create two full-page divs (one for the start, one for the end), and slap a middle div in there called horizontal scroll wrap—this will house the horizontal scrolling content.
+Start with a basic structure: create two full-page divs (one for the start, one for the end), and slap a middle div in there called horizontal scroll wrap

-Inside this, create a div called height, which will handle the height and the speed of the scroll.
+, which will handle the height and the speed of the scroll.
 Set it to 400vh to give us enough scroll space, and give it a gradient background so you can visualize the effect more easily.

 Step 2: Sticky Situation

-Make sticky a full-screen element by setting its width and height to 100%.
-Then, drop another div inside it—call this one mover because we’re gonna make it move horizontally.
-Leave mover set to display: flex.
+a full-screen element by setting its width and height to 100%.
+Then, drop another div inside it—call this one mover

 Step 3: Horizontal Scroll Magic

-Next, create your sections inside mover.
-Use actual section elements, and give them a class of full-page.
+.
 Set each section’s height to 100vh and width to 100vw, making them span the full viewport.
 Add some placeholder text so you can see them in action.

 You should now see the sections stacked horizontally.
-If they’re not behaving as expected, make sure you’ve avoided setting any overflow styles on parent elements—those can break position: sticky.
+If they’re not behaving as expected, make sure you’ve avoided setting any overflow styles on parent elements—those can break position: sticky

 Step 4: Add the Interaction

-Now for the fun part: animating the horizontal scroll.
-Select the height div, go to interactions, and create a new scroll animation.
-You want it to start when height comes fully into view and end when it leaves the screen.
+div, go to interactions, and create a new scroll animation.
+You want it to start when height

-At the 0% mark of your scroll animation, set mover's X position to 0.
-At the 100% mark, move mover to -100vw, so it scrolls completely off the screen as you scroll down.
+to -100vw, so it scrolls completely off the screen as you scroll down.

 Step 5: Fine-Tune with Offsets

-You might notice the interaction ending a bit early.
-To fix that, use an additional div inside mover (call it Flex offset).
-Set it to display: flex as well and give it some negative margin (say, -100vw).
+as well and give it some negative margin (say, -100vw).
 This tweaks the timing so that the horizontal scroll finishes when it’s supposed to.

 Step 6: Tidy Up

-To wrap this up, you might need to tweak the padding or margin on the bottom of your sticky and horizontal scroll wrap divs to prevent overlapping.
-Set appropriate margins, and make sure everything fits snugly into place.
+To wrap this up, you might need to tweak the padding or margin on the bottom of your sticky

 Conclusion